DevBonatto/MoviesAPI/README.md

-# Creating My First API
+# Movies API
-This project is about the creation of an API about movies.
+This project involves the creation of a Movies API, which can be used to interact with the database using HTTP methods.

 ## 📚 Learnings
 - Configuration of Node.js